stealth/drops/README.md

 * p2p architecture that doesnt require central servers
 * almost no meta data
-* allows for secure, anonymous communication
+* allows for secure, anonymous (see below) communication
 * no more secret court orders to take down your favorite mail provider
 * use the same _opmsg_ setup that you use for email
 * Interconnects IPv4 and IPv6 space
 * be part of the global opmsg p2p or a private local p2p with your friends

+_Since the drops p2p message network has too few nodes at the moment, the level of anonymity is close to zero, if used from a traceable IP.
+Do not use it to leak stuff or similar.
+The level of anonymity will increase in future as more nodes will enter the p2p network._

 License